vuk/properties-crawler/Readme.md

 # Properties crawler

-Application is intended to crawl realestate ads from different websites and apply identical filters to all of them collecting fitting ads and sendin an email
+Application is intended to crawl realestate ads from different websites and apply identical filters to all of them collecting fitting ads and send an email

 ## Stack